 The program has four phases.
 The qualification can only be earned by hard work, dedication and a commitment to the well being of Oregon's natural resources.
 A check for wildlife violations will be done before an award is made and no individual with any violation in the past five years will be allowed to graduate.
 The Four Phases:

 - Complete a home study course which includes a workbook and a supplement that addresses program specific issues.

 This home study will take between twelve and fifteen hours for most students.
 The work book and the supplement will be collected at the class.

 - Attend a four hour classroom session where instructors will discuss the home study material with students.
 Videos that emphasize landowner relations and hunter behavior will be shown and discussed.
 At the end of this class, there will be a 50 question multiple choice test covering both the material taught in class and the home study book.
+Please note classes will not be held from May 1 to May 15.
 (Register for a Master Hunter Course).

 - Take a firearms proficiency test where students will demonstrate safe handling procedures and fire their own rifles.
 The test is to fire five rounds from an unsupported position (offhand or sitting or kneeling) at a eight inch diameter target at 100 yards.
 Four out of the five rounds must hit within the circle.
 This will often take place the same day as the classroom phase and students must have sighted in their rifles before this session.
 Accommodations will be made for students with physical disabilities.
 If you only hunt with a muzzleloader, a bow or a handgun, you may take the test with one of these.
 The test uses the same target, but the shooting distances are shorter (muzzleloader-75 yards, handgun-40 yards, bow-25 yards)